Vikings fan charged with multiple counts of domestic violence will stand trial in November

 The case dates to an incident on Dec.
 24 of that year when Mark E. Mueller, who resided at 305 Rosewood Drive in Janesville at the time and currently lives in Illinois, became involved in an altercation with the woman he knew.

-The woman also told police Mueller stated he would "(Expletive) kill her" and that this was not the first time she had physical altercations with Mueller.
-Prior incidents included threats on her life and another incident of strangulation.
+The woman also told police Mueller stated he would "(expletive) kill her" and that this was not the first time she had physical altercations with Mueller.
+Prior incidents included threats on her life and another incident of strangulation, she said.

 During Tuesday's final pretrial hearing conducted over Zoom, Judge Barbara McCrory read over the witness list requested by assistant district attorney Kyle Johnson.
 The list of expected witnesses includes Mueller's alleged victim; a representative from Mercyhealth Hospital and Trauma Center, Janesville, to authenticate records related to the victim's injuries; and two JPD officers who were involved with the case.